acmeyer/software-project-management-best-practices/articles-reading-list.md

-# Links to Articles on Software Project Management
+# Software Project Management Article Reading List

 Below is a list of some links to some of the best articles on software project management, separated by subject.